java/devjava-content/app/pages/learn/01_tutorial/08_more-resources/02_debugging.md

 There are a number of reasons why you might want to use a debugger.
 Three of the most common are:

 1. Fixing broken code - The debugger allows you to see the values of variables as the code runs.
 This allows you to see where it stops behaving as expected.
-2. Understanding unfamiliar code - Watching the values of each variable as the code runs can help you understand it better
+2. Understanding unfamiliar code - Watching the values of each variable as the code runs can help you understand it better.
 3. Tracing the path of the code - When stopping at a breakpoint, the debugger shows what classes/methods were called in order to get there.
 You can even click on them to see what the variables in scope at those points are.

 <a id="basic">&nbsp;</a>